Sooryavenkat/Grainger_website_webscraping/README.md

-Based on the contents of your repository, here is a clear and professional `README.md` file you can use.

-I noticed a small typo in your output file name (`producst.csv` instead of `products.csv`), so I have included a note about that as well.

-### **How to Add This to Your Repo:**

-1. Create a new file in your repository named `README.md`.
-2. Copy and paste the markdown text below into that file.
-3. Commit the changes.

----

 # Grainger Web Scraper

 A Python-based web scraping tool designed to extract product information from Grainger and save it into a structured CSV format.